Daredevil (Marvel Comics series): Early 2000s: Jeph Loeb and Brian Michael Bendis

+Mid- to late-2000s: Ed Brubaker

 The impact of the exposure of Murdock's identity as Daredevil continued as a plot point in storylines by the new creative team, writer Ed Brubaker and artist Michael Lark, beginning with Daredevil vol. 2, #82 (Feb.
 2006).
 Brubaker says that, in his view, "Daredevil is one of the most experimental mainstream comics there is," and cites inspiration from noir fiction.
 Brubaker's arc begins with Murdock imprisoned.
 Another character masquerades as Daredevil in Hell's Kitchen.
 Murdock later discovers this ersatz Daredevil is his friend Danny Rand, the superhero Iron Fist.
-Brubaker introduces the new character Master Izo, another blind warrior who founded the Chaste centuries ago.
+Brubaker re-introduced the classic villain Mister Fear and brought private investigator Dakota North into the series.
+Brubaker introduces the new characters Master Izo, another blind warrior who founded the Chaste centuries ago, and Lady Bullseye, a female admirer of the earlier nemesis.
 Brubaker's series also includes Lily Lucca, a new femme fatale manipulated by Mister Fear.
 Brubaker won Eisner Awards for Best Writer for his work on Daredevil and other titles in 2007, 2008, and 2010.
 IGN ranked Daredevil as the third best series from Marvel Comics in 2006.
 Comics critic Ryan K. Lindsay compares Brubaker's stories to the films of neo-noir and New Hollywood directors of the 1970s, such as Martin Scorsese, Roman Polanski, and Sam Peckinpah.
+At the conclusion of Brubaker's arc, Daredevil assumes leadership of the ninja army the Hand.

+Late 2000s-early 2010s: Andy Diggle

 In 2009, new writer Andy Diggle wrote a new story line in which Daredevil assumes leadership of the ninja army the Hand.
 This continued in a one-shot titled Dark Reign: The List – Daredevil.

-2010s

 In 2010, Daredevil continues to lead the Hand with the intent of transforming them into an organization that seeks justice.
 However, when Bullseye kills over a hundred people with a bomb, Daredevil and the Hand launch an onslaught of vengeance.
 In the ensuing arc, "Shadowland", Daredevil makes the city block that Bullseye destroyed into a fortress administered by the Hand.
 Murdock returns to his senses after a battle with Elektra and several superheroes.
 The story reveals that Murdock's erratic behavior is caused by a demonic possession.
 Purged of the demon by his allies, Murdock departs New York, and becomes the leading character of a new miniseries titled Daredevil: Reborn.
 He leaves his territory in the hands of the Black Panther in the briefly retitled series' Black Panther: Man Without Fear #513.